ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Aligning Pre-Trained Models with ASIF

 \subsection{Design choices and implementation of ASIF models.}

-\textbf{Curating the multimodal dataset.} \ While neural models like CLIP or LiT are defined just by the weights of the two encoders, to univocally identify an ASIF model we need also the embeddings of the multimodal dataset.
+\textbf{Curating the multimodal dataset.} \ While neural models like CLIP or LiT are defined just by the weights of the two encoders, to univocally identify an ASIF model we also need the embeddings of the multimodal dataset.
 Even if two image-text ASIF models rely on the very same encoders, they comply to different visual understandings of the world if they are based on different collections of image-text pairs, therefore achieving different performances on the same tasks.

-In contrast to traditional neural vision models, the ASIF approach makes an effective curation of the training dataset possible, since it works even with very small multimodal datasets and allows to evaluate the impact of every data point, as seen in Figure \ref{fig-deepdive}.
+Unlike conventional neural vision models, ASIF enables effective curation of the training dataset through swift iterations, given the absence of training and the smaller datasets.
+Furthermore, ASIF provides the means to assess the impact of each training pair, as demonstrated in Figure \ref{fig-deepdive}.

-\textbf{Salient hyperparameters.} \ While using the raw relative representations already provide an ASIF multimodal model with non-trivial capabilities, we found that two simple treatments greatly improve performance, efficiency, and also foster interpretability.

-(i) \textit{Sparsification.} We set to 0 all the entries of the $n$-dimensional relative representation except for the top $k$.
+\textbf{Salient hyperparameters.} \ While using the raw relative representations already produces an ASIF multimodal model with non-trivial capabilities, we found that two simple treatments greatly improve performance and efficiency, and also foster interpretability. \\ i) \textit{Sparsification.} We set to 0 all the entries of the $n$-dimensional relative representation except for the top $k$.
 In our experiments $n$ and $k$ are respectively in the order of millions and hundreds.
 In this way we cut off the small noisy signals from the dissimilar entries, that accumulated during comparisons would destroy the signal from the few similar entries.
-Furthermore we get highly interpretable representations that can be efficiently compared, since we have just $k$ nonzero features, each one linked to a single entry in the multimodal dataset.

-(ii) \textit{Exponentiation.} We raise all the nonzeroed similarities $\text{sim}(E(x'), E(x_i))$ to $p$, with $p \geq 1$.
-This non-linearity weighs more the contribution of the most similar entries in the relative representation.

-Besides the pivotal choice of the ground-truth multimodal pairs, the number of non-zero elements $k$ and the exponent $p$ are the salient hyperparameters to consider when deploying an ASIF model.
+Furthermore we get highly interpretable representations that can be efficiently compared, since we have just $k$ nonzero features, each one linked to a single entry in the multimodal dataset. \\ ii) \textit{Exponentiation.} We raise all the nonzeroed similarities $\text{sim}({{x'}}, {{x_i}})$ to $p$, with $p \geq 1$.
+This non-linearity weighs more the contribution of the most similar entries in the relative representation. \\ Besides the pivotal choice of the ground-truth multimodal pairs, the number of non-zero elements $k$ and the exponent $p$ are the salient hyperparameters to consider when deploying an ASIF model.
 In general, we found that picking a $p \neq 1$ may help, while choosing a $k \ll n$ is always crucial.
 For more details see Section \ref{sec-experiments}.